 Twitch is the most popular streaming site on the internet.
 If you are looking to become a content creator learning how to stream on twitch is important.

 You can’t have a conversation about live streaming without talking about Twitch.
-The platform which started as Justin TV, focused originally as people live streaming.
+The platform which started as Justin TV, focused originally on people’s live streaming.

-It quickly turned into the biggest place for gaming.
+It quickly turned into the biggest place for streamers.
 Learning how to stream on Twitch is important for anyone looking to get into the world of broadcasting.

 In 2019, Twitch had over 70% of the total hours watched across all streaming platforms.
 This is why if you can make it on Twitch, you can make it anywhere.